Best prices without any hidden costs

 The most important facts about holidays in Switzerland:

-If you want to rent a camper van and are travelling by campervan in Switzerland, then you should of course inform yourself about the rules that apply there.
+If you want to rent a camper van and are traveling by RV in Switzerland, then you should of course inform yourself about the rules that apply there.
 We have summarised the most important regulations for you here.

 German citizens can enter this country with a passport, identity card or children's passport.